GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 #### User Story 6

 As a site user, I can easily register for an account, so that I can have a personal account and be able to view my profile.
    The user can click on the menu button and register for an account by clicking on the "register" link.
-The user also can acheive this by clicking on the link in the footer.
+The user also can achieve this by clicking on the link in the footer.
 The links takes you to the signup page and from here you can quickly sign up for an account. all you need to do is supply a password, username and email and once submitted, the last step required is to confirm your registration by replying to the confirm email address sent to the users personal email

 #### User Story 7

-As a site user, I am able to easily login and logout, so that I can access my personal account information.
+As a site user, I can easily login and logout, so that I can access my personal account information.
-   The user can click on the links in the offcanvas menu or the footer to log in and log out of the website.
+   The user can click on the links in the off-canvas menu or the footer to log in and log out of the website.
 Once logged in the user has a new option appear in the menu and footer called "my Profile" the user can click on it to get access to their profile data.

 #### User Story 8

-As a site user, I am able to recover my password in case I forget it, so that I can regain access to my account.
+As a site user, I can recover my password in case I forget it, so that I can regain access to my account.
    The User can click on the sign in button and if they have forgot their password, they can click on the link at the bottom of the sign in page and it will send them an email.
-When they receive the email they get a link to create a new password for their website.
+When they receive the email, they get a link to create a new password for their website.
 The user can also change their password if they are logged in too. if they go to their profile and update their profile, there is a link at the bottom of the page where they can update their password to something new.

 #### User Story 9

-As a site user, I want to receive an email confirmation after registering, so that I can view my acccount registration was successful.
+As a site user, I want to receive an email confirmation after registering, so that I can view my account registration was successful.
-   The user recieves an email upon successfully completing their registration.
+   The user receives an email upon successfully completing their registration.
 They can log in and go to the website and open their profile page.

 #### User Story 10

 As a site user, I can a personalized user profile, so that I can view my personal order history, and order confirmations and save key payment information.
-   When logged in the user can click on their profile in the menu and it will redirect them to their personalized information. from here they can view their wishlist, order history and they can update their default delivery information.
+   When logged in the user can click on their profile in the menu and it will redirect them to their personalized information. from here they can view their Wishlist, order history and they can update their default delivery information.

 #### User Story 29

-As a registed user, I want to be able to save products to a wishlist, so that I can save items that I like to purchase later.
+As a register user, I want to be able to save products to a Wishlist, so that I can save items that I like to purchase later.
-   When the user scrolls through the website and clicks on an item they like, from inside the view, the user then can click on the add to wishlist.
-The link toggles to "remove from wishlist" upon successfully adding the item to your wishlist. a popup appears confirming the item was successfully added to the users wishlist.
-To view the items in the users wishlist, the user then just needs to head over to the user profile and from there inside the view items in their wishlist.
+   When the user scrolls through the website and clicks on an item they like, from inside the view, the user then can click on the add to Wishlist.
+The link toggles to "remove from Wishlist" upon successfully adding the item to your Wishlist. a popup appears confirming the item was successfully added to the users Wishlist.
+To view the items in the users Wishlist, the user then just needs to head over to the user profile and from there inside the view items in their Wishlist.

 [Back to User Stories Testing](<#user-story-tests>)